Drawing as Exploration and Language as Narrative

 I’ve found that using certain brushes becomes habitual, so I use extensions or unfamiliar tools to broaden my range and discover new possibilities in my work.
 The same applies to collage using scissors and tearing as well as rubbing and covering with further marks.

 Evelyn has used collage in some paintings to cover areas and make you look through to the background layer.
-In Hidden Scene (fig 19), the painting explores disruptions in communications, relationships, and perspectives, offering little resolution.
+In Hidden Scene (see fig. 19), the painting explores disruptions in communications, relationships, and perspectives, offering little resolution.
 The panels obscure the painting's totality, emphasizing that art isn't about providing answers but raising questions.
 Its gaps invite inquiry and engage the imagination, reflecting our instinct to fill voids for a sense of order, yet Hidden Scene remains stubbornly ambiguous.
 7

 Footnotes